 Understanding Xanax (Alprazolam)

 Xanax affects the brain's central nervous system (CNS) by helping the brain produce more GABA, a natural brain chemical that helps to deactivate the nervous system and reduce stress and anxiety.
-Xanax is often prescribed to help people struggling with high anxiety or a panic disorder and results in an immediate calm and relaxed feeling.
+Xanax is often prescribed to help people struggling with anxiety disorders or panic disorders and results in an immediate calm and relaxed feeling.
 As it is a CNS depressant, it can cause a lack of coordination, slurred speech, and drowsiness.
-[1, 2]